fatso83/pomodone-monitor/README.md

 # pomodone-monitor
-Monitor Pomodone changes using Zapier RSS feeds
+> Monitor Pomodone changes using Zapier RSS feeds and trigger Luxafor lights

 ## Usage
 You need a feed that corresponds to the [expected format](https://zapier.com/engine/rss/172084/pomodoro-v1-test1).